RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Quickstart/README.md

 ### Software Setup

 The WisBlock Core is designed to be interfaced with other WisBlock Modules like sensors, displays, and other interfaces.
 To make useful devices, you need to upload a source code to the WisBlock Core.
-Before you continue, you should have either an [Arduino BSP or PlatformIO already setup](/Product-Categories/WisBlock/RAK5005-O/Quickstart/#software/).
+Before you continue, you should have either an [Arduino BSP or PlatformIO already set up](/Product-Categories/WisBlock/RAK5005-O/Quickstart/#software/).

 #### WisBlock Examples Repository